-The park began development in 1956 after village residents approved a \$25,000 bond issue.
+The park started development in 1956 after village residents approved a \$25,000 bond issue.
 In 1960 former Village President John K. Witzeman dedicated it as the Forest View Village Park.
 The park was fully developed by 1964 at a total cost to the village taxpayers of approximately \$250,000.
-Presently, the park is equipped with tennis, volleyball and basketball courts, a baseball diamond, a children's play section, jogging track and hilled seating area.